wolfrust/bannoti/docs/README.md

 ```

-✨You can use Bannoti to recieve notifications for Banano transactions on your computer.
+✨You can use Bannoti to receive notifications for Banano transactions on your computer.

 ---